-The goal of Conservation Corps programs is to accomplish habitat restoration goals while providing teens with employment experience, science education, and a self-esteem enriching experience.
+Conservation Corps programs focus on habitat restoration goals while providing teens with paid summer internships in the Preserves, science education, and a self-esteem enriching experiences.

 You can purchase supplies that directly support youth working and learning in the preserves.
 The Forest Preserves of Cook County’s Conservation Corps members are working on-the-ground, year around, in all sorts of weather.
 Their hard work is helping us to restore our Forest Preserves back to health.
 These hard-working youth have requested certain items essential to accomplish this critical work.
 They also made a special request to have camping gear available for the Conservation Corps Crews.
 Many of the members have never had the opportunity to camp… until now.
 Camping builds trust and a strong team bond while also nurturing a love for the preserves and nature.